-Changing the Client's Server Port
+Changing the Server Port on the Client

 Each NerveCenter server uses a special port on its host for client/server communication.
 By default, servers use port 32504; however, the person who configures the NerveCenter server can change the number of this communication port if port 32504 is being used by another application.
 If this number is changed on the server side, you must make a corresponding change on the client side before you will be able to connect to the server.